AlexR3000/SeminarATC/README.md

   ### Create Aws profile atc
   The following command will create an aws profile for your aws cli.
   Run ```aws configure --profile atc```
-  For running the project locally actual credentials do not need to be provided.
+  For running the project locally, actual credentials do not need to be provided.

   ### Starting and initializing DynamoDB
-  To start a DynamoDB Docker container you can use the [docker-compose.yml](ATCDataserver/DynamoDebugSetUp/docker-compose.yml) file in the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp).
+  To start a DynamoDB Docker container, you can use the [docker-compose.yml](ATCDataserver/DynamoDebugSetUp/docker-compose.yml) file in the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp).
-  After that running the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp)will create a table RecognizedAirPicture for the DynamoDB
+  After that, running the [DynamoDebugSetUp project](ATCDataserver/DynamoDebugSetUp)will create a table RecognizedAirPicture for the DynamoDB
   ### Build a Serverless Application Model
   Navigate to [ATCDataserver](ATCDataserver) in a terminal.
-Where the [template.yaml](ATCDataserver/template.yaml) file is located.
+There the [template.yaml](ATCDataserver/template.yaml) file is located.
   Run the following command ```sam build```.
   This will create a build in the directory .aws-sam
   ### Start local API
   Run the command ```sam local start-api --docker-network host``` from the same [directory](ATCDataserver) as earlier.
-The command will run the lambda function locally which can then be invoked with the url /recognizedAirPicture/hso as described in [Api Documentation](#API-Documentation) in a docker container at port 3000.
+The command will run the lambda function locally, which can then be invoked with the url /recognizedAirPicture/hso as described in [Api Documentation](#API-Documentation) in a docker container at port 3000.
 The `--docker-network host` option allows the container to share the same network as the host.
   This allows for the debug service url in the [template.yaml](ATCDataserver/template.yaml) to work with the loopback address while running in a container.
   ### Starting the ATCDataserver